Crescent Ridge

 Newly planted trees and pines are thirsty!
 With the warm temperatures that Michigan has been experiencing, it is wise to safeguard your investment by deeply watering your new shrubs/trees.

 One of the landscape companies that the Board employs has strongly advised us to inform homeowners that the newly planted trees as well as other landscape trees need deep watering weekly to stay healthy and survive the heat.
 The Arborist says that each new tree needs a slow trickle of water for at least one hour once a week.
+We would like you to help us to keep neighborhood trees healthy.
+Trees and landscape is installed to provide a measure of privacy, add beauty and to reduce road noise as well as creating a welcoming neighborhood lush with greenery.

 Uneven Sidewalk Sections